Skip to main content

 Going up the audio chain, it's easy to see that nothing is coming out of the stereo DAC, an AK4430ET from Asahi Kasei.
 The DAC-L and DAC-R test points remain at 0V.

 As a first tentative to fix the issue, the DAC has been replaced, without success.
-I also replaced C363, a capacitor that serves as a charge pump for the DAC: no change.
+I also replaced C363 and C364, capacitors serving as a charge pump for the DAC: no change.

 Then I went into a deeper analysis, focusing mostly on the DAC